Avashist1998/notes/blogs/spark.md

 - Immutable: Once a n RDD is create it can not be changed any transformation results in a new RDD
 - Lazy Evaluation
 - Distributed

+### Spark Optimization
+The optimization revolves around its Catalyst Optimizer and its distributed architecture.

+#### Catalyst Optimizer
+- This is the Spark optimization engine which convert the user code (SQL, Python, DataFrame operations) into a execution plan
+- Logical Plan Generation: User code is convert into a absract, unresolved logic plan.
+- Logic Plan Opitimization: The logic plan is optimized using role based and cost based techniqueues.
+For example:
+    - Predicate Pushdown: Push down the filters to the data source to reduce the data to be processed.
+    - Column Pruning: Remove the columns that are not needed to be processed.
+    - Join Reordering: Reorder the joins to reduce the number of shuffles.
+- Physical Plan Generation: The logical plan is converted into a physical plan which is a set of tasks to be executed on the data.
+The plan consider factors like data partitions, data types, and data distribution.
+- Physical Plan Selection: The engine selects the most efficent physical plan based on cost estimated and statistics.

+#### Adaptive Query Execution
+At runtime, the optimiation framework adapt the execution plan based on the runtime data and statistics.
+- Dynamic coalescing: Combine small tasks into larger ones to reduce the number of tasks and improve the efficiency.
+- Dynamic Switch join strategy: Switch between hash join and sort merge join based on the data distribution and size.
+- Handle Skewed data: Mitigated performance issue caused by uneven data distribution (Hot key problem).

+#### Data Partitioning and Parallelism
+Spark will divide the data into smaller chunks and process them in parallel since data is distributed across the cluster.
+The optimizer will also consider number of partitions and custom partitioner to balance the load and improve the efficiency.

+#### Resource Management
+- Dynamically allocate resources to the tasks based on the workload and resource availability.
+- Memory and CPU setting Tuning: Adjust the memory and CPU settings based on the workload and resource availability.

+#### Data Formats and Storage
+- Choose data fromats like Parquet, ORC, Avro, etc. based on the data size, type, and access patterns.
+- Splitting file formats: Ensure data is split into optimal size for efficient reading and processing.